OWASP/www-project-proactive-controls/v3/en/c5-validate-inputs.md

 **Semantic validity** includes only accepting input that is within an acceptable range for the given application functionality and context.
 For example, a start date must be before an end date when choosing date ranges.

-### Whitelisting vs Blacklisting
+### Allowlisting vs Denylisting
-There are two general approaches to performing input syntax validation, commonly known as blacklisting and whitelisting:
+There are two general approaches to performing input syntax validation, commonly known as allow and deny lists:

-* **Blacklisting** or **blacklist validation*** attempts to check that given data does not contain "known bad" content.
+* **Denylisting** or **denylist validation*** attempts to check that given data does not contain "known bad" content.
 For example, a web application may block input that contains the exact text ``<SCRIPT>`` in order to help prevent XSS.
 However, this defense could be evaded with a lower case script tag or a script tag of mixed case.
-* **Whitelisting** or **whitelist** validation attempts to check that a given data matches a set of "known good" rules.
-For example a whitelist validation rule for a US state would be a 2-letter code that is only one of the valid US states.
+* **Allowlisting** or **allowlist** validation attempts to check that a given data matches a set of "known good" rules.
+For example a allowlist validation rule for a US state would be a 2-letter code that is only one of the valid US states.

 **Important**
-When building secure software, whitelisting is the recommended minimal approach.
-Blacklisting is prone to error and can be bypassed with various evasion techniques and can be dangerous when depended on by itself.
-Even though blacklisting can often be evaded it can often useful to help detect obvious attacks.
-So while **whitelisting** helps limit the attack surface by ensuring data is of the right syntactic and semantic validity, **blacklisting** helps detect and potentially stop obvious attacks.
+When building secure software, allowlisting is the recommended minimal approach.
+Denylisting is prone to error and can be bypassed with various evasion techniques and can be dangerous when depended on by itself.
+Even though denylisting can often be evaded it can often useful to help detect obvious attacks.
+So while **allowlisting** helps limit the attack surface by ensuring data is of the right syntactic and semantic validity, **denylisting** helps detect and potentially stop obvious attacks.

 ### Client side and Server side Validation
 Input validation must always be done on the server-side for security.
 While client side validation can be useful for both functional and some security purposes it can often be easily bypassed.
 This makes server-side validation even more fundamental to security.
 For example, JavaScript validation may alert the user that a particular field must consist of numbers but the server side application must validate that the submitted data only consists of numbers in the appropriate numerical range for that feature.